Chiefs fans find lacklustre Soweto derby performance hard to swallow

 Chiefs’ loss against Milford came when it was clear there was no likelihood they could catch Sundowns in the league.
 But Johnson would have preferred to go to the second-round league encounter against Pirates here on Saturday on the back of positive results.

-Chiefs will meet Lamontville Golden Arrows here on Tuesday in a game that may further give some an indication of where they will be, form wise that is, by the time they meet Pirates here on Saturday.
+Chiefs will meet Lamontville Golden Arrows here on Tuesday in a game that may give some an indication of where they will be, form-wise that is, by the time they meet Pirates on Saturday.

 Saturday's victory moved Bucs to the fourth spot and 13 points off Sundowns who have two games in hand.
 Based on current form, it is Pirates who will start Saturday’s derby not only as favourites, but a team with a chance to at least complete a double over Chiefs to increase their chances of finishing as runners-up to Sundowns again in the league.